Edenpartners/EdenChain-Docs/source/env-javascript_122782094.rst

                async getUserInfo(iamtoken)

-            It returns user information on the Edenchain.
+            It returns user information on the EdenChain.
 It mainly returns token address, token deposit, or ethereum address information to be used for withdraw.